eeditiones/jinks/profiles/registers/doc/README.md

 #### ODD

 The TEI Publisher ODD (`resources/odd/teipublisher.odd`) contains several models to process the most common elements used to encode entities.
 For the generation of the individual register entry page, the processing scenario is set with the `register-details` mode (see models with the `@predicate` `$parameters?mode='register-details'`).
-The list of entities that appear in a document or fragment being displayed is processed under the `register` mode.
+The sidebar section with the list of entities that appear in a document or fragment being displayed is processed under the `register` mode.
+Appearance of register entries in the separate index pages is customized through the `register-overview` mode.

+**NB** when using a custom ODD for the generated application, models for all the modes mentioned above must be appropriately merged into the custom ODD

 ### Layout

-#### Browse pages for registers

-To control the number of columns in the browse pages, set the CSS variable ` --pb-categorized-list-columns` in `resources/css/registers-theme.css`.
-By default it uses a two-column layout.

-#### Sidebar

 By default, registers appear in a sidebar to the right.
 This behaviour is set in `templates/register-blocks.html`:
 ```html